 - sets the correspondence between FLUKA materials and low-energy neutron cross-sections - by default, the correspondence is established with the first material in the library having the name of the material.
 Therefore, the option is not needed in many cases.

 Induced radioactivity

 Input card: RADDECAY

-- requests simulation of decay of produced radioactive nuclides - allows to modify biasing and transport thresholds (defined with other cards) for application to the transport of decay radiation definition of an irradiation profile (irradiation times and intensities)
+- requests simulation of decay of produced radioactive nuclides - allows to modify biasing and transport thresholds (defined with other cards) for application to the transport of decay radiation

 Input card: IRRPROFI